-We have a selection of trial nappies available on our website but we can also customise a kit for you based on your shortlist of nappies.
+We have a selection of trial nappy kits available on our website but we can also customise a kit for you based on your shortlist of nappies.
 All trial kits have a 5% discount and include some flushable nappy liners to get you started.

 Once your trial kit arrives, the nappies can be prewashed according to instructions and dried ready for use.
-(Please note that if the nappies arrive and you immediately decide that they won't suit you, the nappies can be returned for a full refund.
-If nappies have been used or washed they cannot be refunded.)
+(NB.unworn, unwashed nappies can be returned at this point for a full refund).

 Using the nappies on baby will give you a real sense of how the brands compare in terms of fit, absorbency, containment, drying times etc. Helping you determine your favorites.

 You may like a mixture of brands (maybe some for general daytime use, some easy options for out and about, and some more absorbent nappies for night times).
 You are not restricted to just one brand - a mixture tends to make much more sense.

 Based on your experiences of using the trial nappies we can discuss how to go forward.

 If you got on well with the nappies we can put a kit together for you.
 We have a range of full nappy kits available on the site but if you would like a tailor-made kit (maybe with a mix of different brands) we can customise a kit for you.
-These kits include nappies as well as all the accessories you're likely to need such as bucket, mesh bag, nappy liners, wet bag etc.
+These kits include nappies as well as accessories such as bucket, mesh bag, nappy liners, wet bag, washable wipes etc.

 As long as you have a minimum of 15 nappies in your kit (along with accessories) you'll be entitled to a 10% discount.